NetKBs/kyotaka-telegram-bot/README.md

-# kyotaka-telegram-bot (not hosted yet)
+# kyotaka-telegram-bot (Canceled)

 ## Attention

-This is a self-developed project made while I was doing #100DaysOfCode on twitter.
-This **doesn't generate profits** for me.
-If you have a complaint, please contact me.
+This is a self-developed project.

+### Canceled
+Welp this was a failed project that I never hosted but in local everything went well(?
+I guess, however I learned several things.
+If you find something useful here in this ugly code, then I'm glad for you :)

+<br><br>
 ---

 ## Then what is this?